 Provider Check-In Calls

 BHSB hosts regular meetings with behavioral health providers in Baltimore City to inform and support the behavioral health provider network with continuity of operations during COVID-19 (coronavirus) prevention and response.
-The meetings are on Tuesdays at 2 pm.
+The meetings are every other Tuesday at 2 pm.
 Click here to join the virtual meeting.
+If you can’t join the meeting online, call (443) 819 0980, Conference ID: 756 359 890#

 Meetings will be recorded and archived: